opentoonz/opentoonz_docs/source/managing_palettes_and_styles.rst

 |style_editor_texture|

-Textures can be used both for drawing lines and filling areas.
-They can be selected from a list available in the Texture page, where your own textures can be added as well, or added as Custom Texture clicking the Custom Texture button.
+Textures can be used both for drawing *lines* and filling *areas*.
+They can be selected from a list available in the **Texture** tab, where your own textures can be added as well, or custom textures can be added by clicking the **Custom Texture** button.

-Vector texture mapping, that is the way the texture is applied to vectors, is performed using vector parametric coordinates: this means that the texture “follows” the vector’s shape and thickness.

-Custom Textures can be loaded both on PLI and TLV levels, but their parameters can be used only on TLV levels.

-Lines and areas texture mapping, applied for raster drawing, use the standard mapping: this means that the texture image is tiled to cover the lines or areas painted with the style.

-.. note:: A more powerful texture mapping can be performed by using the Texture and Pinned Texture special FX (see  :ref:`Toonz Level <toonz_level>`  ).
+Texture styles can be used both in Toonz Vector and Toonz Raster levels, but only when applied to Toonz Raster levels they react to the settings values in the **Settings** tab (see  :ref:`Texture Settings <texture_settings>`  ).

 .. tip:: **To add a new Texture:**